 The founders, Mr. and Mrs. Womack, were pioneers of the industry.
 They opened a day care center when Mrs. Womack felt that children needed more space and structure than she was able to offer in her home.
 She received her degree in Early Childhood Education when these degrees were very new to higher education and began caring for ten children in a one room, two bath facility in the Lakeside area of Henrico County.
 Over the years, the one room facility grew to two rooms, then four, then eight then twelve classrooms.
 The center grew mostly from word of mouth advertising provided by the enrolled families.

 Today Kelley and her husband Andy own and actively operate the four schools.
+Kelley graduated from The University of Alabama with a degree in Interdisciplinary Studies.
 Andy graduated from the Virginia Military Institute with a B.A. in History and received his Law degree from The University of Alabama.
 Prior to joining Bundle of Joy, Andy was employed by the University of Virginia Medical Center as Associate Adviser to the Executive Vice President.
 Kelley and Andy have 2 grown boys who both attended Bundle of Joy ~ Glen Allen.

 Bundle of Joy provides infant, toddler, Preschool, Pre-Kindergarten and Afterschool care services to approximately 600 children and employs approximately 125 staff members.
 We are and continue to remain focused on ways to best meet the needs of the families of Virginia.
 When you visit any of our schools you will quickly see we are not a daycare.
 We are very much a school offering structure and opportunities for creativity.
 With the help and partnership of our families and wonderful, dedicated staff members, we are able to do what we love to do each day by providing a place where children can grow and learn while they are in a safe and nurturing environment.